Azaima-Asghar/Modeling-Probability-Of-Delinquency/README.md

 Postgress: Database Management, Organizing tables, removing columns which dont provide value

-Google Co-Labs/ Jupyter Notebook: Data cleaning and Machine Learning algorith execution
+Google Co-Labs/ Jupyter Notebook: Data cleaning and Machine Learning algorith execution will be set up using Python, pandas and Scikit Learn libraries

-Amazon AWS: Database, csv and other file storage
+Amazon AWS: Database, CSV and other data file storage

 Github: Creating and maintaining Git repository for submission and project colaboration